FREE delivery in the contiguous US!

 Next, the shredded flakes are pre-washed and any heavy materials that might have gotten mixed in (glass, rocks, etc.) are removed.

-Next, our color sorter will remove any colored plastics we don't want mixing into the final product.
-Once sorted, the resulting good material travels up another conveyor to be pelletized.
+Our color sorter then removes any pigmented plastics we don't want in the final product.
+Once sorted, the resulting material travels up another conveyor to be pelletized.

 The final product, shown below, is loads of clear pellets that are ready to be made into genuine POLYWOOD® lumber.

 Making Genuine POLYWOOD® Lumber